 Save as PDF

-Saving your files in PDF format ensures that we can actually open them and it should prevent anything from moving around.
+Saving your files in PDF format ensures that we can open them easily and should prevent anything from moving around.

-When we print Office documents, for example, text or images often move around and print on the wrong page.
-If you're printing a colour dissertation this is likely to have a knock-on effect and can quickly get costly.
+When we print Office documents, for example, text or images are often affected, printing on the wrong page or not at all.
+If you're printing a large document (a dissertation, for example) this is likely to cause problems throughout the document and can quickly become an expensive error.

-Pretty much any software will export to PDF format nowadays.
-If you're having trouble pop in to see us or alternatively see the I.T. helpdesk for support.
+Most software will export to PDF format easily.
+If you're having trouble then just pop in to see us or alternatively see the I.T. helpdesk for support.

 Remember what you've saved